TheMetaGuy/Type-Analyser/readme.md

 ## **What is Type-Master?**
 -----
-Type-Master is an simple but innovative JavaScript utility package designed to provide in-depth and precise type information for any JavaScript object, be it a primitive, built-in type, ES6/ES2020 type or even your custom classes.
+Type-Master is an simple but innovative utility package designed to provide in-depth and precise type information for any JavaScript object, be it a primitive, built-in type, ES6/ES2020 type or even your custom classes.

 It offers a set of functions that go beyond the native `typeof`, `instanceof` or `isNaN` operators, addressing their limitations and delivering enhanced run-time and debug-time functionality that every JavaScript developer needs at their fingertips.
 <br>

 ## **Why?**